Reference Frames and the Ontology of General Relativity. Re(l)ality: The View From Nowhere vs. The View From Everywhere: Reference Frames in the Fibre Bundle Formalism

 Now, define

 The previous two equations imply that:

 \end{proof}

-The map $f_{\Re_g}$ is clearly model-dependent, but crucially, it assigns \textit{the same} relational observable to all models in the same equivalence class, as shown in equation \eqref{eq3}.\footnote{Uniqueness of $g_{IJ}(\Re_g)$ fails in the presence of \textit{stabilisers}—symmetries that preserve certain field configurations.
+This construction mirrors equation \eqref{GI} and confirms the uniqueness and gauge-invariance of \( g_{IJ}(\Re_g) \), as required.
+The map $f_{\Re_g}$ is clearly model-dependent, but crucially, it selects \textit{the same} relational observable for all models within an equivalence class, as shown in equation \eqref{eq3}.\footnote{Uniqueness of $g_{IJ}(\Re_g)$ fails in the presence of \textit{stabilisers}: symmetries that preserve certain field configurations.
 In such cases, the mapping $f_{\Re _g}$ may fail to be unique and \textit{reducible} states are present, for which the symmetry group contains non-trivial automorphisms (e.g., Killing symmetries).
-This also explains why GR's model space is not generally a \textit{principal} bundle \citep{Wallace2022,GomesSymmetries}} This construction also provides the specific sense in which the observable \( g_{IJ}(\Re_g) \) is gauge-invariant though it remains frame-dependent: it depends on the specific choice of section defined by $\Re_g$.\footnote{This also provides a characterisation of what are often called \textit{dressed observables} (see e.g. \citealp{Harlow2021AlgebraOD}), with $f_{\Re_g}$ acting as the \textit{dressing function} and the reference frames $\Re_g$ serving as the \lq{}\textit{clothing}\rq{} of the observable.}

-As I will show in the next section, this is why a choice of a reference frame is commonly labelled as a \textit{perspective} on an equivalence class, within what I call \textit{the View from Nowhere}.
+This justifies why GR's model space does not form generally a \textit{principal} bundle \citep{Wallace2022,GomesSymmetries}. }